 1. Automatic classification and processing

 While OCR (optical character recognition) technology allows for text recognition, AI takes this a step further by being able to “read” the information on that document, classify it correctly and then automate workflows based on that classification – all at a fraction of the speed a human could.

 Although the system is initially guided by a set of rules, its identification and processing capabilities continue to improve using machine learning, meaning it is able to learn from repeated exposure to documents, as well as from the actions taken by your employees on those documents.

 An AI-powered document management system could, for example, identify invoices by recognising elements such as invoice numbers, line items and so forth, despite the fact that these elements can appear in different locations and in varied fonts and sizes depending on how a company chooses to format their invoices.

-By being able to accurately read information and understand context, an AI-powered document management system can take data extraction to a whole new level – an ability that is more vital than ever as organisations are inundated with more and more data.
+By accurately reading information and understanding context, an AI-powered document management system can take data extraction to a whole new level – an ability that is more vital than ever as virtual collaboration and file sharing floods organisations with more and more data.

 Document clustering, whereby documents are grouped by topics without prior classification, is another ability made possible by AI.

 This can help organisations understand how documents relate to one another within a wider context, and help them find similarities and make inferences that perhaps would not have been possible otherwise.

 AI-powered document management systems can help to enhance security and protect customer data by detecting sensitive and personally identifiable information (PII), and flagging these documents for special handling.
 Automatic classification and processing also means documents aren’t left in unsecured locations while waiting to be actioned.

 AI can also help enforce user access by using highly accurate and secure biometric techniques, like facial recognition, to identify employees who have permission to access that data, thereby helping to prevent unauthorised viewing or alteration of documents.